Arash217/real-time-web-1819/README.md

 # Real-Time Web @cmda-minor-web · 2018-2019

 ## Summary
-An app using websockets to filter realtime Reddit comments.
+A webapp using websockets to filter realtime Reddit comments.